 You can also add ingredients like turmeric, echinacea, cinnamon, rosemary, and other herbs if you like.
 So like I said, it really is customizable.

-Try mixing fire cider with homemade elderberry syrup so you get have half and half and get the benefits of both herbal remedies at once.
+Try mixing fire cider with homemade elderberry syrup so you get half and half and get the benefits of both herbal remedies at once.

 You can even add it to homemade bone broth to get a double whammy of health benefits, so to speak.
 There are so many different variations on this recipe.
 It's very adaptive to individuals and families.